-"One thing I'll take with me that I learned on Or Tzedek is to love what you do and put your whole self into your passion.
+"One thing I'll take with me is to love what you do and put your whole self into your passion.
 Or Tzedek has given me the tools to understand complex and troubling topics and be driven to address these issues.
-But more broadly, it has helped me become a more compassionate and thoughtful person."
+But more broadly, it has helped me become a more compassionate and thoughtful person." --Emily, Or Tzedek Alum

-Immigration • Racism • Education Justice • Environmental Racism • Food Justice • Poverty • Segregation • Systems of Oppression • Civic Engagement • Interfaith Community Building • Gun Violence • Worker Rights
+Immigration • Racism • Education Justice • Environmental Racism • Food Justice • Poverty • Segregation • Systems of Oppression • Civic Engagement • Interfaith Community Building • Gun Violence • Workers' Rights

 What's Jewish about this program?